IncandelaLab/LDMX-scripts/GeneralTutorial/README.md

 wget https://raw.githubusercontent.com/IncandelaLab/LDMX-scripts/master/GeneralTutorial/runEventLoop.py
 denv python3 runEventLoop.py
 ```
 3) Putting objects into data frames and have vectorized oparations.
-This is faster but can be harder to conseptualize.
+This is faster but can be harder to conceptualize.
 We have several examples in this repo, but also look at
 https://ldmx-software.github.io/using/analysis/python.html